rweigel/phys305/continuous_charge_distributions.md

 ## Charge on Cylinder

-Charge is uniformly distributed on a the curved surface of a cylinder of length $h$ and radius $R$.
-The cylinder is centered on the origin and aligned with the $z$--axis and the charge density is $\sigma_o$.
+Charge is uniformly distributed on the curved surface of a cylinder of length $h$ and radius $R$.
+The cylinder is centered on the origin, and aligned with the $z$--axis, and has a charge density of $\sigma_o$.

 <img src="figures/Continuous-Charge-Densities-Cylinder.svg"/>